Coronavirus: neurology update

 - General (tertiary and local) follow up epilepsy clinics.

 - Epilepsy clinic dedicated to women with epilepsy with an emphasis on pregnancy (within the obstetric/antenatal department).
 Run by Professor Catherine Nelson-Piercy and advanced nurse practitioner – epilepsy Marie Synnott-Wells.

-From Saturday 1 July will only be accepting new GP referrals from the area of Lambeth, Southwark, Lewisham, Bromley, Bexley and Greenwich (including practices in Battersea and south Westminster).
+We are only accepting new GP referrals from the area of Lambeth, Southwark, Lewisham, Bromley, Bexley and Greenwich (including practices in Battersea and south Westminster).
 Tertiary referrals will also be accepted from all areas.
 If you require more information you can contact our neurology department on 020 7188 3965.